datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 ```
 ![](https://assets.datacamp.com/production/repositories/3466/datasets/cb3336de57323b36bec72bd37f599e820deb98fe/01 Order-by-output-multiple-desc.PNG)

-Amount in descending order
+Sort by amount in descending order

 `@script`
-We can sort by multiple columns, in the same direction, or in different combinations of ascending and descending order.
+We can sort by multiple columns, in different combinations of ascending and descending order.
+This can dramatically vary our results

 ---